 Figure 1.
-Development of average percentage of household income spent on food from 1960 to 2010.
-Adapted from USDA ERS.
+Development of average percentage of household income spent on food from 1960 to 2019.
+Adapted from USDA ERS, Food Expenditure series supply if appropriate decisions are made and actions are taken.
+With this Strategic Research and Innovation Agenda (SRIA), the European Technology Platform 'Food for Life' looks forward to 2030 and issues a call to decision makers to take immediate actions to improve the global positioning of this important economic sector for Europe.

-With its new Strategic Research and Innovation Agenda , the European Technology Platform 'Food for Life' looks forward to 2030 and issues a call to decision makers to take immediate actions to improve the global positioning of this important economic sector for Europe.
 Figure 2.
 Wealth distribution as a function of percentage of adult population.
-Source: Credit Suisse Research Institute, Global Wealth Report 2015
+Adapted from Global wealth report 2019 of the Research Institute